mages-g/ADHD-RAG-Smartbot/README.md

 ollama list
 ```

-### 6. Add Medical PDF Files
+### 6. Add psychiatric PDF Files

-1. Place your medical PDF files in the `data/` directory
+1. Place your psychiatric PDF files in the `data/` directory
    - The app will create this directory automatically if it doesn't exist
-   - You can use medical textbooks, research papers, or any PDF with medical information
+   - You can use psychiatric textbooks, research papers, or any PDF with psychiatric information
 2. Make sure you have the appropriate rights to use these documents

 ### 7. Verify Your Setup